 Unfortunately, there are times when there is no will, or disputes arise in the administration of a will or trust that may require mediation or even lead to litigation.
 An experienced probate litigation attorney will help heirs, beneficiaries, executors, and trustees of the estate navigate the probate process to its best resolution possible.

 Christine Matus, a skilled probate lawyer, and her team of dedicated probate litigation attorneys are here to help.
 At Matus Law Group we understand the complex laws surrounding wills and trusts, probate administration, litigation, and disputes.
 For over two decades, the Matus Group has served the residents of New Jersey in matters of estate planning, elder law, and probate administration and litigation.
+We offer two convenient locations, in Monmouth County, NJ and Ocean County, NJ.

 To speak with an experienced probate attorney call Matus Law Group (732) 281-0060 .